thecontinium/homebrew-marked-archive-preprocessor/README.md

 ```

-add `/usr/local/bin/marked-archive-preprocessor` to the preprocessor Path
+add `/usr/local/bin/marked-archive-preprocessor` to the marked preprocessor Path